 Toscano played defensive line for Skyline's football team.
 He had been sidelined by several injuries, including a broken arm, but he had trained hard and determined to play, said his coach, Jamaal Kizziee.

 Kizziee said Toscano would regularly drop in to his office to check in and tell him about his progress in school.
-One day, he recalled, Toscano came with some exciting news: He had just been accepted
+One day, he recalled, Toscano came with some exciting news: He had just been accepted to college.

 But about 11 p.m.
 Saturday night, Kizziee's phone rang.
 It was one of his players, someone who had been at Toscano's birthday party.
 Ever since, Kizziee said, he had been trying to help the team cope with shock and grief.